colinharfst/example-site/README.md

 `cd .. && npm i` - This installs the dependencies for our server-side processes.

-`npm run dev` - This concurrently builds the front-end and back-end for our application
+`npm run dev` - This concurrently builds the front-end and back-end for our application.

 <br/>The front-end is available at [http://localhost:3000](http://localhost:3000).
 <br/>The back-end is proxied through [http://localhost:5000/api/](http://localhost:5000/api/game/nyamlb).